Auto Accident Lawyers

 Pain and Suffering Damages

 Of the various forms of damages available to an injured victim, pain and suffering damages is the type of financial compensation that one is referring to when they ask, “How much is my personal injury case worth?”
-There is no formula for arriving at the amount of money you will be paid.
 The law permits a jury to award you any amount of money it decides.
 Your lawyer will therefore utilize his or her experience, and knowledge of jury verdicts in similar cases, to advise you as to the amount you are likely to receive for your pain and suffering.

-Cap on Pain and Suffering In Med Mal Cases
+Cap on Pain and Suffering In Med Malpractice Cases

 In cases involving medical malpractice, there is a cap on pain and suffering that limits that amount of a damages award that you can obtain against a doctor, hospital, or health care provider.